kwhinnery/gopher/README.md

 * `app.set('gopher.less', true);` : Enable Less CSS middleware (see below)

 #### Browserify (experimental feature, API not fully baked)
-Gopher will automatically use [browserify](https://github.com/substack/node-browserify) browserify and then serve any JS files in your project's `browser` directory.
+Gopher will automatically use [browserify](https://github.com/substack/node-browserify) to bundle and then serve any JS files in your project's `browser` directory.
 Gopher sets up a route for `/browser/:filename.js`, and will browserify any files found there by that name.

 #### Less CSS (experimental feature, API not fully baked)
 Gopher will automatically mount [less-middleware](https://github.com/emberfeather/less.js-middleware).
 TL;DR - this middleware will intercept GET requests for *.css.
 It will look for .less files in your public directory by the same name.
 If it finds one, it will Less compile that file and place it in your `public` directory.
 The resulting CSS will then be served up by Express' static middleware.